Iowa School Counselor Certification

 • Official transcripts for all institutions attended

-• Proof of completed Mandatory Child and Dependent Adult Abuse Reporter Training, which the Iowa Department of Human Services (DHS) provides online for free.
-For additional information about the training requirements, and to register for training with the Iowa DHS, visit the Iowa Board of Educational Examiners website.
+• Proof of completed Mandatory Child and Dependent Adult Abuse Reporter Training, provided for free by the Iowa Department of Human Services (DHS).

 • Copy of current, valid license